Colorado-State-University-CMB/shell-novice/_episodes/01-intro.md

 When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.

+#### Problem: No one's prompt ever defaults to this

+We could set it, or we could show them what theirs would look like.

 ~~~
 $
 ~~~